ANUBARGAVI/MovieHub/MovieHub/README.md

-##MovieHub

-Description
+🎬 Movie App

-MovieHub is a React-based web application that fetches and displays a list of movies from The Movie Database (TMDb) API.
-Users can explore different movie categories and filter movies by title.
+A simple movie listing application that fetches movies from The Movie Database (TMDB) API and allows users to save their favorite movies to a MongoDB database.

-Features
+🚀 Features

-Fetches movies from TMDb API based on category (Popular, Top Rated, Upcoming, Now Playing).
+🎥 Fetch Movies from TMDB API (Popular, Top Rated, Upcoming, Now Playing)

-Displays movies in a responsive grid layout.

-Implements a search bar to filter movies by title.

-Shows a message if no movies are found.

-Dependencies

-react-router-dom for URL-based category filtering (useLocation hook).

-React hooks (useEffect, useState).

-TMDb API for movie data.
+🔍 Search for movies

+💾 Save Movies to a MongoDB database

+📌 View Saved Movies (Only shows when the button is clicked)

+✅ Prevents Duplicate Saves

+📌 Tech Stack

-Tailwind CSS for styling.
+Frontend: React.js (Next.js), Tailwind CSS

+Backend: Node.js, Express.js, MongoDB (Mongoose)

+API: TMDB API